KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 The word "Satan" maps to entirely different structural functions depending on tradition.
 In Job, the Accuser operates under centropic authority as a L₄ DL (Sophis) judicial testing function — a diagnostic operator, not an entropic principle.
 In Revelation, the Great Red Dragon is Satan / Nekron at IL₅ — terminal entropic will.
 These are not the same entity operating at different scales; they are different archetypal functions assigned the same name by cultural conflation.
 The Zenetist lattice disambiguates what tradition collapsed.

+### Note on Maya contra Skotos

+Maya (Decode 23) is the *natural* veil — a L₄ DP / DL function that projects manifestation as seeming reality.
+It is centropic infrastructure: the necessary attenuation of Aionic reality enabling sovereign evolution of L₂ consciousness.
+Without it, experience collapses back into undifferentiated unity.
+The *inverse* veil is IL₂ ISM (Skotos) — a distortion that conceals structural veracity and traps consciousness in mimicry.
+Maya enables choice; Skotos prevents it.
+The spiritual task is not to destroy the veil but to see through it — recognizing the world as Aion made visible through the artistry of limitation.

 ---

 ## Flags for Review